knath2000/luminous-verses-api/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
 Successfully deployed and tested the Quran Data API as a standalone project on Vercel.
-All API endpoints are now fully functional and production-ready.
+All API endpoints including the new comprehensive transliteration endpoint are now fully functional and production-ready.
+Recently resolved Prisma migration drift issues that were causing Vercel deployment failures.

 ## Recent Changes
 - Updated `package.json` for standalone project and added missing dependencies.